1980 Escort Championships: Background

 The 1980 Escort Championships was the fourth season of the national night premiership competition.
-The size of the competition consisted 34 teams.
-The competing teams were all VFL, SANFL and WAFL teams, and the representative teams from New South Wales, Tasmania, Queensland and the Australian Capital Territory.
+The 34 competing teams were all VFL, SANFL and WAFL teams, and the representative teams from New South Wales, Tasmania, Queensland and the Australian Capital Territory.

 The format for the competition was a simple knock-out tournament.
 Round one featured the VFL teams that finished 7th to 12th in 1979; the SANFL teams that finished 3rd to 10th in 1979; the WAFL teams that finished 3rd to 8th in 1979; plus a playoff between the four minor states.

 Round two involved the teams that survived round one.

 In round three, the winners of round two were joined by the VFL's top six of 1979, the SANFL's top two of 1979, and the WAFL's top two of 1979.

 Matches in Rounds 1 and 2 were played in various venues across Australia.
 With the exception of one Round 3 match, all matches from Round 3 onwards were played at VFL Park on Tuesday nights.
 Matches were televised directly to Melbourne, Adelaide and Perth.
 The tournament was mostly played concurrently with the premiership season, although some matches in the first three rounds were played during the pre-season.